Aaron Koch

-Aaron Paul Koch (born February 21, 1978, in Portland, Oregon) is a former National Football League offensive lineman for the Jacksonville Jaguars from 2000 to 2001.
-He played college football at Oregon State University and was initially signed as an undrafted free agent after the 2000 NFL Draft by the Tennessee Titans.
+Aaron Paul Koch (born February 21, 1978) is a former National Football League (NFL) offensive guard for the Jacksonville Jaguars from 2000 to 2001.
+He played college football at Oregon State University and was initially signed as an undrafted free agent after the 2000 NFL draft by the Tennessee Titans.
 After being assigned to the Titan practice squad, he was then signed by the Jaguars later that season.
 He played in 24 games over two seasons.